 The Applied Research Collective for American Jewry at NYU

 Recognizing the dramatic societal, economic, and political changes of the 21st century, the Collective seeks to generate a responsive body of literature and cohort of thinkers to enhance Jewish communal life for the coming decades.

 The projects of the Collective for academic year 2018-2019 include:

-In the first week of June 2019, Fellows will present their work at New York University in a gathering open to scholars, foundation professionals, and Jewish communal leaders.
+National Conference: In the first week of June 2019, Fellows will present their work at New York University open to scholars, foundation professionals, and Jewish communal leaders.

 Carol Gilligan, New York University